Required Assessment Testing

 Missouri S&T Assessment Policy

 All students at Missouri S&T are required to participate in assessment of learning outcomes before graduation.
 The requirement for assessment originated from directives of the governor and Missouri General Assembly for institutions to show direct evidence of student learning.
-The coordination of assessment processes is housed within the provost's office under the guidance and support of the assistant vice provost for the office of institutional research and assessment and the University Assessment Committee.
+The coordination of assessment processes is housed within the provost's office.

 General Education Assessment

-All students who have attained the junior class level, in each semester, are automatically scheduled to take the ETS’ proficiency profile test, which measures general education skills in reading, writing, mathematics, and critical thinking.
-Students will be notified the semester they qualify to take the test.
-Students who have earned 61 or more credit hours and who did not test will have a HOLD placed on their academic account.
+Any students who have attained the junior class level, in each semester, may be automatically scheduled to take proficiency testing, which measures general education skills in reading, writing, mathematics, and critical thinking.
+Students will be notified the semester they qualify to take the test if testing is scheduled to occur.
+Students who have earned 61 or more credit hours, were scheduled to test, and did not participate in testing will have a HOLD placed on their academic account.
 This HOLD will prevent the students from future registration of courses.
-Information on how to take the general education test can be found at http://ira.mst.edu/ets/.

 Assessment in Student Majors